Pipe Diagram and Description

 BIT: The bit on a traditional pipe will typically have a little lip or "button" on the end.
 This allows the user to clasp the pipe with their teeth so they can smoke hands free.
 This really isn’t a feature I feel is important for my style of pipes which smoke best when the bit is just touched to the lips.

-CALABASH CHAMBER: Many traditional tobacco pipes are made with a calabash chamber.
-This chamber between the bowl and stem serves to cool the smoke and improve taste.
+CALABASH CHAMBER: Some traditional tobacco pipes are made with a calabash chamber.
+This chamber between the bowl and stem serves to cool and dry the smoke to improve taste.
 With my designs, the chamber serves the additional purpose of collecting all the resin that is produced while smoking.
 Easy access to the chamber makes cleaning simple.
 All of my pipes are designed with a calabash chamber.

 One purpose of the calabash chamber is to collect all that gunk that is generated when smoking.
 When it starts to get full, just scoop all that out using either the wooden craft sticks or the spoon arm on the pipe cleaning tool (depending on the chamber size).
 The craft sticks can be obtained from any hobby/craft store.
 I like the ones with blunt ends so they scrape clean on the flat chamber bottom.